capactio/website/docs/feature/policies/workflow-step-policy.md

 >         - interface: postgresql.install
 > ```

+> **NOTE:** You cannot inject TypeInstances in the Workflow step policy.
+Manifests can be used by any Capact installation, and it is not possible to predict the ID a TypeInstance will have in a given Capact environment.

 In this case the policy will enforce that the `cap.implementation.bitnami.postgresql.install` Implementation will be selected, if no other policy is overriding this setting.